la2050/archive/_projects/2018/crowd-sourcing-sidewalk-app.md

    At The Glue we hope to continue to build products that keep us and our planet healthy and connected, and fun while doing it.
 category_metrics:
   - Walk/bike/transit score
+category_other:
+  - LA is the best place to PLAY
 body_class: lime

 ---